About cookies on this site

 • Login

-Auto-Event Variable In GTM: Upgrade Your Web Analytics With 2 Simple But Powerful Examples
+Auto-Event Variable In GTM: 2 Simple But Powerful Examples

 Before we continue: this topic is also explained in my Intermediate GTM course

-The auto-event variable is often overlooked in the variety of Google Tag Manager features.
-In fact, there are many more of such underutilized functionalities that can take your GTM implementation skills to another level.
-That’s why I have created an Intermediate Google Tag Manager course that can help you do that.
+The auto-event variable is often overlooked amongst the other Google Tag Manager features.
+In fact, many more underutilized functionalities can take your GTM implementation skills to another level.
+That’s why I created an Intermediate Google Tag Manager course that can help you with this.

 Enroll in Intermediate Google Tag Manager course